kimberlyz/Used-Car-Price-Prediction/README.md

 **Data Cleaning**

-After analyzing the data, we ended up doing the following steps to clean the data
+After analyzing the data, the following steps were taken to clean the data
 * Dropping categorical columns with two many unique values (if we one-hot-encoded them, the data dimensionality would increase too much and make it slow to train a model)
 * Dropping columns with too many missing values
 * Filling columns with the mode that had > 58% non-null values and < 95% non-null values